vertexproject/pydebug/README.rst

 the python-gdb.py helpers with a Python process run from a GDB container is a painful affair.
 It doesn't have to be this way.

-The Dockerfile provided here is modified from the official Docker ``python:3.6.3-slim`` image file in order to  which can be used support GDB debugging of python programs using the gdb bindings provided by CPython.
+The Dockerfile provided here is modified from the official Docker ``python:3.6.3-slim`` Dockerfile in order to provide support for GDB debugging of python programs using the gdb bindings provided by CPython.
 Details about that can be found at the following sites:

 - https://docs.python.org/devguide/gdb.html
 - https://wiki.python.org/moin/DebuggingWithGdb